jbayham/gridMETr/README.md

 ### ToDo

-- Determine why future (parallel) fails within the function
+- Determine why future (parallel) fails within the download function

 - Determine steps to convert to package

+- Provide some visualization utilities